 I was accepted to start nursing school in September of 09.
 I had a few pre-requisite courses that I needed to take, so I worked full time and took 8 credit hours in the Fall, Spring, and Summer until school started the next year.
 I have always been lucky that school has never been a struggle for me.
 I had 14 absences in first trimester of Senior year alone and still managed to graduate as a Salutatorian.
 It just wasn't that difficult for me.
 Again, I'm not lazy, I just get bored.

 Becoming a nurse was really important to me, and something that I had been heading towards for a while.
 By the time Spring of 09 rolled around I was incredibly frustrated.
 It still seemed like it was so far away, and I wasn't accomplishing anything.
 Work was going well, but there was no room for advancement until I become a nurse.
+I couldn't do anything to advance my education other than sit and wait for nursing courses to begin.
+I was just taking my mandatory prereqs at a Community College.
+I never had to do homework or study.
+I just showed up on test day.

+I had started to feel really worthless.
+I knew needed to find a goal that I had to really work for.
 I had still been working out with my trainer, but not towards anything specific.
 We were working together just to keep me in good shape.
 I heard about some friends that had ran a half marathon, and that's when it clicked.
 It was March, and I knew if I trained that I could do it by July if I wanted to.
 I chose to do it because I knew it would be really hard for me.
 I needed a challenge.
 I needed to work my ass off for something.
 Not only would it be a physical challenge, but for someone like me who bores easily, training for and running 13.1 (don't forget the .1!) miles would be an enormous mental challenge.

 That first half (Joker's Wild at Westport) was pretty miserable.
 The course was terrible.
 Straight uphill, straight downhill, repeat.
 After that, I didn't run again for months.
 Eventually, I ended up coming full circle.
 A year later, I knew some girls that needed another person for a relay, so I agreed to join their team.
 It turns out they were running the Joker's Wild, the race that I vowed to never run again.
 I actually enjoyed it this time around, despite being late, the heat, the storm, and the ex encounter.
 I ran my second individual half a month after.